Questrom Honors Program

 Students may apply to be considered for invitation to the program after the fall of their freshman year.
 In addition to a successful application and interview, acceptance to the program is contingent on earning a minimum cumulative grade point average of 3.45 in at least 32 academic credits.
 Students successfully completing the requirements of the Honors Program will have the “Honors” designation on their Boston University transcript.

-Further information about the program is available from the Questrom School of Business Undergraduate Program office and at http://questromworld.bu.edu/upo/academics/honors.
+Further information about the program is available from the Questrom School of Business Undergraduate Academic & Career Development Center and at http://questromworld.bu.edu/upo/academics/honors.